elmerucr/lime/README.md

 ![icon](./docs/icon_80x80.png)

-Lime is a virtual computer system that draws inspiration from computing platforms such as the Commodore 64 (look and feel, SID and VIC-II), the Amiga 500 and Atari ST (Motorola 68000), the TRS-80 Color Computer (Motorola 6809 and binary format), the Nintendo Gameboy (tiles / graphics system) and the Atari 800xl (GTIA palette).
+Lime is a virtual computer system that draws inspiration from computing platforms such as the Commodore 64 (look and feel, SID, VIC-II), the Amiga 500 and Atari ST (Motorola 68000), the TRS-80 Color Computer (Motorola 6809, binary format), the Nintendo Gameboy (tiles / graphics system) and the Atari 800xl (GTIA color palette).
 Notable features include:

 * Motorola MC68000 cpu using the [Moira](https://github.com/dirkwhoffmann/Moira) library
 * Motorola MC6809 cpu using the [mc6809](https://github.com/elmerucr/mc6809) library
-* 16mb ram (MC6809 can address the lowest 64k only)
+* 16mb ram (the MC6809 mode will only address the lowest 64k)
 * Screen resolution of 320x180 pixels, refresh rate of 60Hz
-* Video Display Controller (VDC) for graphics processing, memory access to lowest 64k
+* Video Display Controller (VDC) for graphics processing, shared memory access to lowest 64k
-* Programmable using MC68000 and MC6809 assembly (see ```examples```)
+* Programmable using MC68000 or MC6809 assembly (see ```examples``` folder)

 By default, lime starts in MC68000 mode.